-Cesar Chavez is recognized for his achievements as the charismatic leader of the farm labor movement and the United Farm Workers of America (UFW), the first permanent agricultural labor union.
-The most important Latino leader in the history of the United States during the twentieth century, Chavez emerged as a civil rights leader among Latinos during the 1950s.
+Cesar Chavez is recognized for his achievements as the charismatic leader of the farm labor movement and the United Farm Workers of America (UFW), the first permanent agricultural labor union in the United States.
+The most important Latino leader in the U.S. during the twentieth century, Chavez emerged as a civil rights leader among Latinos during the 1950s.
 Chavez also assumed major roles in the broader labor movement, the Chicano movement, and the environmental movement.
 As a result, Chavez earned a higher degree of national prominence and significance during his lifetime than any other Latino in U.S. history.